Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Classification of Hamiltonian circle actions on symplectic four-manifolds

-\begin{noTitle} {\bf The decorated graph: conventions.} \labell{decorated} To each connected four-dimensional Hamiltonian $S^1$-space, we associate a \textbf{decorated graph} as in \cite{karshon}.
+\begin{noTitle} {\bf The decorated graph: conventions.} \labell{decorated} To each connected four-dimensional Hamiltonian $S^1$-manifold, we associate a \textbf{decorated graph} as in \cite{karshon}.
 We translate the moment map by a constant, if necessary, to fix the minimum value of the moment map to be $0$.
-For each isolated fixed point, there is a vertex labelled by its moment map value.
-For each fixed surface $\Sigma$, there is a \emph{fat} vertex labelled by its moment map value, its symplectic area $\frac{1}{2\pi} \int_\Sigma \omega$, and its genus $g$.
+For each isolated fixed point, there is a vertex labeled by its moment map value.
+For each fixed surface $\Sigma$, there is a \emph{fat} vertex labeled by its moment map value, its symplectic area $\frac{1}{2\pi} \int_\Sigma \omega$, and its genus $g$.
 If there are two fat vertices, they necessarily have the same genus.
 If there is one fat vertex, it must have genus $0$ and the manifold $M$ is simply connected.
-If there are no fact vertices, the manifold is again simply connected and we say the genus is $0$.
-In this way, the genus is an invariant associated to the space $M$.
+If there are no fat vertices, the manifold is again simply connected and we say the genus is $0$.
+In this way, the genus is an invariant associated to the manifold $M$.

-The moment map value determines the vertical placement of a (fat or isolated) vertex.
+In our figures depicting decorated graphs, the moment map value determines the vertical placement of a (fat or isolated) vertex.
 The horizontal placement is for convenience and does not carry any significance.
-For each $\Z_n$-sphere, $n>1$, there is an edge connecting the vertices corresponding to its fixed points and labelled by the integer $n$.
+For each $\Z_n$-sphere, $n>1$, there is an edge connecting the vertices corresponding to its fixed points and labeled by the integer $n$.
 The \emph{edge-length} is the difference of the moment map values of its vertices. \end{noTitle}

-We recall the following facts. \begin{itemize} \item The sphere $S$ corresponding to an edge of label $n$ is a symplectic sphere whose size, $\frac{1}{2\pi} \int_S \omega$, is $\frac1n$ times the {edge-length}. \item For $n>1$, a fixed point has an isotropy weight $-n$ exactly when it is the north pole of a $\Z_n$-sphere, corresponding to a downward edge labelled $n$, and a weight $n$ exactly when it's the south pole of a $\Z_n$-sphere. \item In particular, two edges incident to the same vertex have relatively prime edge labels, since the action is effective. \item A fixed point has an isotropy weight $0$ if and only if it lies on a fixed surface. \end{itemize} We denote
+We recall the following facts. \begin{itemize} \item The sphere $S$ corresponding to an edge of label $n$ is a symplectic sphere whose size, $\frac{1}{2\pi} \int_S \omega$, is $\frac1n$ times the {edge-length}. \item For $n>1$, a fixed point has an isotropy weight $-n$ exactly when it is the north pole of a $\Z_n$-sphere, corresponding to a downward edge labeled $n$, and a weight $n$ exactly when it's the south pole of a $\Z_n$-sphere. \item In particular, two edges incident to the same vertex have relatively prime edge labels, since the action is effective. \item An interior fixed point has one positive weight and one negative weight, a maximal fixed point has both weights non-positive, a minimal fixed point has both weights non-negative. \item A fixed point has an isotropy weight $0$ if and only if it lies on a fixed surface. \end{itemize} We denote